laraadeboye/multicloud-devops-ai-challenge/stage-1/multicloud-stage-1.md

 # MultiCloud, DevOps & AI Challenge - Stage 1
+## Automating AWS provisioning using Terraform and Claude

  In this first stage, I achieve the following:
  - Used Claude to generate Terraform code